doguiaste/SkuldWithMoreFeatures/README.md

 ### Acceptance of Terms:

 By using this tool, you signify your acceptance of this disclaimer.
 If you do not agree with the terms stated in this disclaimer, do not use the software.

+### THİS İS NOT MY PROJECT.

+the orginal project is by https://github.com/hackirby ı just upgraded the code with a python code that lets you choose which things should be on/off and someting ıdk also fixed errors